आज का संकल्प, कल की सुरक्षा

 Unit 2: Concept and Use of Cyber Hygiene in Daily Life

 - Browser security, desktop security, UPI security, juice jacking, Google map security, OTP fraud

-- IoT security, Wi-Fi security, spotting fake apps on social media and internet (fake email messages, fake post, fake whatsapp messages, fake customer care/toll free numbers, fake jobs)
+- IoT security, Wi-Fi security, spotting fake apps on social media and the internet (fake email messages, fake post, fake WhatsApp messages, fake customer care/toll-free numbers, fake jobs)

 - Internet ethics, internet addiction, ATM scams, online shopping threats, lottery emails/SMS, loan frauds

 - How to avoid social engineering attacks, debit/credit card fraud, email security, mobile phone security, mobile apps security, USB storage device security, data security

 - Mobile connectivity security attacks (Bluetooth, Wi-Fi), mobile as USB, broadband internet security